sagar118/Investment-Analysis/README.md

   - Country analysis: Identifying the countries which have been the most heavily invested in the past.

   - Sector analysis: Understanding the distribution of investments across the eight main sectors.
 (Note that we are interested in the eight 'main sectors' provided in the mapping file.
 The two files — companies and rounds2 — have numerous sub-sector names; hence, you will need to map each sub-sector to its main sector.)

+There are three dataset:
+  1. Companies: This dataset is provided in the form of a link which contains the data in plain text format.
+It contains basic data of companies.
+From this site we need to load the data.
+  2. round2.csv: This contains the funding amount, iinvestment type and many other features related to each company.
+  3. mapping.csv: This file maps the numerous category names in the companies table (such 3D printing, aerospace, agriculture, etc.) to eight broad sector names.
+The purpose is to simplify the analysis into eight sector buckets, rather than trying to analyse hundreds of them.